-The Bali Guide – Areas to Stay, Things to Do, Cost of Living as a Digital Nomad, Nightlife, Food, Cafes & More
+The Bali Guide – Where to Stay, Things to Do, Cost of Living, Nightlife, Food, Cafes, Tips & What to Know

 BALI TRAVEL GUIDE

 So I’ve been in Bali for a while now….
 And, if you were to ask me,“So Riley, what’s good with Bali?" (my friends are asking me this already) ...
 What are the vibes?
 Cheap as Chiang Mai?
 Where’s the best area to stay?
 Coffeeshop scene?
 I answer all in this post!

 First half of the Bali Guide 2018 video:

 First of all some general info about Bali, what is Bali?

 It’s an island part the country of Indonesia, but it kind of has it’s own history and culture because its a majority Hindu population, compared the the rest of Indonesia which is mostly Muslim.